-During the report period, approximately £31k of CAI was received and £187k successfully returned to Clients' new brokers (compared to £60k and £520k for the prior period).
+During the report period, approximately £30,000 of CAI was received and £76,704 was successfully returned to Clients' new brokers.
 CAI returned in this period exceeded the CAI received as, given the nature of Transfers and Distributions, it has only recently been possible to return some CAI received in prior periods.
-The amount of CAI received will continue to decrease between periods as additional Transfers and Distributions of Custody Assets are completed.